 UV Absorbance at 254nm wavelength (UV-254), is a measure of the amount and reactivity of natural organic material in source water.
 Higher UV-254 levels cause increased ozone and chlorine demand resulting in the need for higher ozone and chlorine doses, and can increase the level of disinfection byproducts.
 UV-254 is impacted by tributary flows, water age, sunlight and other factors.

-Quabbin Reservoir UV-254 levels are currently around 0.028 A/cm at the end of the month.
+Quabbin Reservoir UV-254 levels averaged 0.025 A/cm for the month.

-Wachusett Reservoir UV-254 levels are currently around 0.058 A/cm at the end of the month.
+Wachusett Reservoir UV-254 levels averaged 0.084 A/cm for the month.